 Newport

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Newport local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Newport is a city and county borough on the River Usk in southeast Wales, historically a port and industrial centre.
+Overview ⁞ Newport is a city and county borough on the River Usk in southeast Wales, historically a port and industrial centre.
 It has transformed into a hub for logistics, manufacturing, and services, with cultural attractions and easy access to Cardiff and Bristol.

+Who governs Newport?
 The local government for this district is: Newport City Council (Wales City Council).

 This district page, Newport, is a sub-page of this region page: Wales.
 It zooms in to local authorities and parliamentary constituencies, and provides a list of wards in this district.
 We have this list page for easy browsing of all UK local authority districts: List of Local Authority Districts.